The Roon Ready program combines our RAAT

 technology with a comprehensive certification program, support infrastructure, and co-branding between Roon and device vendors in order to create the best experience possible for our users.

-Manufacturers producing Roon Ready products are able to integrate Roon's streaming technology directly into the firmware of their devices.
-Devices are reviewed in-house at Roon Labs and kept on-hand over the long haul so that we never have to say "sorry, we haven't got one of those" when providing support.
+Manufacturers producing Roon Ready products are able to integrate Roon's streaming technology directly into the firmware of their devices at no cost, aside from the time spent integrating Roon's technology.
+Devices are reviewed in-house here at Roon Labs and kept on-hand over the long haul so that we never have to say "sorry, we haven't got one of those" when providing support.
 And manufacturer/device branding is integrated into Roon throughout the app.

 technology is the backbone of the Roon Ready program.
 It offers technological benefits such as: